Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled An Artist’s Passion. Please enjoy.

 The son did not expect to find what he did in the parent’s bedroom.
 The sight nearly moved him to tears.

-The son suddenly remembered his objective and looked for the toolbox sitting atop his parent’s bed.
+The son suddenly remembered what he was three for and looked for the toolbox sitting atop his parent’s bed.
 To his surprise, he found a new set of paints which were top of the line acrylics along with some new canvases and a new set of brushes.

 “Your mother told me about the competition,” a familiar voice said from the doorway.
 The son turned, tears beginning to form in his eyes, and nearly fell backward when he saw his father’s face.
 “It’s a damn shame too because you have a lot of talent.
 Don’t let one competition crush your dreams.”